urbit/docs/tutorials/arvo/arvo.md

 <img class="mv5 w-100" src="https://media.urbit.org/site/understanding-urbit/project-history/project-status-landscape%402x.png">

 On the back end, Arvo is listening on a port (usually either 80 or 8080).
-When you perform an action in Landscape, such as join a channel, your action is then communicated via a packet over that port to Arvo (what does this look like? is it TCP/UDP?).
+When you perform an action in Landscape, such as join a channel, your action is then communicated via a packet over that port to Arvo (what does this look like? is it TCP/UDP?)
+I asked Matilde if this is actually true,she didn't know, will ask Philip..
 Similarly, Arvo sends events to be displayed in your browser over this port as well.

 ## The stack